 - i.
 Exception: A counseled party moving for summary judgment against a pro se party must attach the pro se party's complete deposition transcript. - d.
 Pre-Motion Conferences.
-For motions other than discovery motions, premotion conferences are not required, but may be requested by letter-motion where counsel believe that an informal conference with the Court may obviate the need for the motion or narrow the issues in dispute. - e.
+For motions other than discovery motions, premotion conferences are not required, but may be requested by letter-motion where counsel believe that an informal conference with the Court may obviate the need for the motion or reduce the issues in dispute. - e.
 Briefing Schedule on Letter-Motions.
 Unless the Court has ordered otherwise or the parties have agreed to a different briefing schedule, any opposition to a letter-motion shall be filed within three court days of the moving letter, and any reply shall be filed within two court days of the opposition.
 If the parties have agreed to a different briefing schedule, they must so inform the Court, either in the moving letter or as soon as agreement is reached.
 If the letter-motion requests expedited relief, opposing counsel are advised to file any opposition as promptly as possible. - f.
 Briefing Schedule on Formal Motions.
-Unless the Court has ordered otherwise or the parties have agreed to a different briefing schedule, opposition and reply papers with respect to formal motions will be due in accordance with Local Civ.
-R. 6.1.
-The parties are encouraged to agree on a reasonable briefing schedule before or promptly after the moving papers are filed.
+Unless the Court has ordered otherwise or the parties have agreed to a different briefing schedule, opposition and reply papers with respect to formal motions will be due in accordance with Local Civil Rule 6.1.
+The parties are encouraged to agree on a reasonable briefing schedule before the moving papers are filed.
 If the parties have agreed to such a schedule, they must so inform the Court, either in the moving party's notice of motion or by letter as soon as agreement is reached.
 Should the parties thereafter agree to modify their briefing schedule, they must promptly inform the Court of the new schedule by letter. - g.
 Courtesy Copies.
-Courtesy copies of all formal motion papers, marked as such, must be delivered by hand, mail, or courier promptly after filing.
+Courtesy copies of all formal motion papers, marked as such, must be delivered by hand, mail, or courier (and clearly addressed to Judge Moses's chambers) promptly after filing.
 Courtesy copies should bear the ECF header generated at the time of electronic filing and include protruding tabs for any exhibits.
-Bulky materials should be neatly bound or placed in 3-ring binders with appropriate dividers. - h.
+Bulky materials should be neatly bound, or placed in 3-ring binders, with appropriate dividers. - h.
 Memoranda of Law.
 Unless advance permission has been granted, principal memoranda of law are limited to 25 pages, and reply memoranda are limited to 10 pages.
-Memoranda exceeding 10 pages must include a table of contents and a table of authorities, neither of which will count against the page limit.
-The Court expects parties to adhere strictly to the typeface, margin and spacing requirements of Local Civ.
-R. 11.1(b).
+Memoranda exceeding 10 pages must include a table of contents and a table of authorities, neither of which shall count against the page limit.
+The Court expects parties to adhere strictly to the typeface, margin and spacing requirements of Local Civil Rule 11.1(b). - i.

-i.
 Oral Argument on Motions.
 Parties may request oral argument at the time their motion papers are filed.
-The Court will determine whether to hear argument and will advise the parties of the argument date and time.
+The Court will determine whether to hear argument and will advise the parties of the argument date and time. - 3.
+Requests to File Materials under Seal.
+Filing under seal requires permission of the Court, which may be sought via letter-motion.